-Thank you for the opportunity to assist the Conservation Commission in reviewing this significant project.
+Thank you for the opportunity to assist the Planning Board and the Conservation Commission in reviewing this significant project.
 Please feel free to reach out to Ellie Baker at ebaker@horsleywitten.com or 603-658-1660 with any questions regarding these comments.
-We would be happy to attend an upcoming Public Hearing to present these comments and respond to questions.
+Ellie plans to attend the upcoming Public Hearing at the Conservation Commission meeting on December 19, 2017 and Neal Price plans to attend the upcoming Public Hearing at the Planning Board on December 20, 2017 to present these comments and respond to questions.